 Purpose and Principles Guiding the Corrections System

-The purpose and principles guiding the corrections system are set out in sections 5 and 6 of the Corrections Act 2004.
+The purpose and principles guiding the corrections system are set out in the Corrections Act 2004.

 - providing for corrections facilities to be operated in accordance with rules set out in the corrections legislation and regulations made under this legislation that are based, amongst other matters, on the United Nations Standard Minimum Rules for the Treatment of Prisoners; and

 - assisting in the rehabilitation of offenders and their reintegration into the community, where appropriate, and as so far as is reasonable and practicable in the circumstances and within the resources available, through the provision of programmes and other interventions; and